eth-protocol-fellows/protocol-studies/docs/wiki/Cryptography/elliptic-curve-cryptography.md

 # Discrete logarithm problem

 Let's leverage scalar multiplication to generate the **secret key 🔑**.
-This key, denoted by $k$, represents the number of times a base point $P$ is added to itself, yielding the resulting public point $Q$:
+This key, denoted by $K$, represents the number of times a base point $G$ is added to itself, yielding the resulting public point $P$:

 $$
-Q = k*P
+P = K*G
 $$

-Given $Q$ and $P$ it is possible derive the secret key $k$ by effectively reversing the multiplication, similar to the **logarithm problem**.
+Given $P$ and $G$ it is possible derive the secret key $K$ by effectively reversing the multiplication, similar to the **logarithm problem**.

 We need to ensure that scalar multiplication does not leak our **secret key 🔑**.
-That is scalar multiplication should be "easy" one way and "untraceable" the other way around.
+In other words, scalar multiplication should be "easy" one way and "untraceable" the other way around.

 The analogy of a clock helps illustrate the desired one-way nature.
 Imagine a task starting at 12 noon and ending at 3.
 Knowing only the final time (3) makes it impossible to determine the exact duration without additional information.
 This is because **modular arithmetic** introduces a "wrap-around" effect.
 The task could have taken 3 hours, 15 hours, or even 27 hours, all resulting in the same final time modulo 12.

 <br />
 <img src="images/elliptic-curves/clock.gif" width="500"/>

-Over prime modulo number, this is especially hard and is known as **discrete logarithm problem**.
+Over a **prime modulus**, this is especially hard and is known as **discrete logarithm problem**.

 # Elliptic curves over finite field